Finding Strong Gravitational Lenses in the DESI DECam Legacy Survey: Acknowledgement

 \subsection{Inference and Lens Candidates}

 We apply our trained ResNet model to 5.7 million DEV and COMP type galaxies in DECaLS with at least three passes in each of the three bands ($grz$) and $z$-band magnitude $\leq$ 20.0.
 This magnitude cut was chosen because it includes \ed{92\%} of the known lenses in the Legacy Surveys and results in a manageable number of images for human inspection.

-Five of the co-authors have inspected the cutout images that receive a probability $\geq 0.9$.
-The criteria for human inspection are to look for small blue galaxy/galaxies (red galaxies are rare but certainly acceptable) next to the red galaxy/galaxies at the center that \begin{itemize} \item are typically 1 - 5$\twopr$ away \item have low surface brightness \item curve toward the red galaxy/galaxies \item have counter/multiple images with similar colors (especially in Einstein-cross like configuration) \item are elongated (including semi- or nearly full circles)
+\rf{Four co-authors (AP, CS, MD, and VR) have inspected $\sim 50,000$ cutout images that receive a probability $\geq 0.9$, evenly split.
+They select candidates according to these criteria, erroring on the generous side:} small blue galaxy/galaxies (red galaxies are rare but certainly acceptable) next to the red galaxy/galaxies at the center that \begin{itemize} \item are typically 1 - 5$\twopr$ away \item have low surface brightness \item curve toward the red galaxy/galaxies \item have counter/multiple images with similar colors (especially in Einstein-cross like configuration) \item are elongated (including semi- or nearly full circles)

 \end{itemize}